authelia/authelia/docs/configuration/authentication/file.md

 into the future which makes it harder to brute-force.
 Argon2id was implemented due to community feedback as you can see in this closed [issue](https://github.com/authelia/authelia/issues/577).

-For backwards compatibility and user choice support for the SHA512 algorithm is available.
+For backwards compatibility and user choice support for the SHA512 algorithm is still available.
 While it's a reasonable hashing function given high enough iterations, as hardware gets better it has a higher chance of being brute-forced.

 Hashes are identifiable as argon2id or SHA512 by their prefix of either `$argon2id$` and `$6$` respectively,  as described in this [wiki page](https://en.wikipedia.org/wiki/Crypt_(C)).

 **Important Note:** When using argon2id Authelia will appear to remain using the memory allocated to creating the hash.
 This is due to how [Go](https://golang.org/) allocates memory to the heap when generating an argon2id hash.
-Go periodically garbage collects the heap, however this does not explicitly free the memory on the OS side.
-When the OS is under pressure it will automatically reclaim that memory.
-As such the amount of memory used by Authelia is just visually wrong.
-If this is not desirable you can always revert to the less secure SHA512 or lower the memory parameter.
+Go periodically garbage collects the heap, however this doesn't remove the memory allocation, it keeps it allocated even though it's technically unused.
+Under memory pressure the unused allocated memory will be reclaimed by the operating system, you can test this on linux with
+`stress-ng --vm-bytes $(awk '/MemFree/{printf "%d\n", $2 * 0.9;}' < /proc/meminfo)k --vm-keep -m 1`.
+If this is not desirable you can always reduce the memory parameter, or use the less secure SHA512 algorithm.

 ### Password hash algorithm tuning